ZktAk/ZeTTTa-3/README.md

 The following graph shows the Win, Draw, and Loss percentages over 10,000 non-randomized training games of a **Neural Network** (NN) model playing against an **Optimal Agent**.
 In this case, "non-randomized" means that the neural network (NN) always plays as X. For some reason, the NN does not currently learn when playing as O. This issue is actively being investigated.
 ![cumulative_accuracy](graphs/NeuralNetwork_vs_Optimal-Cumulative_Accuracy.png)
-MCTS Win Percentage: 0.0%
+NN Win Percentage: 0.0%
-MCTS Draw Percentage: 92.25%
+NN Draw Percentage: 92.25%
-MCTS Loss Percentage: 7.75%
+NN Loss Percentage: 7.75%
 ***
 ### MCTS vs Optimal